deepset-ai/haystack/docs/_src/api/api/reader.md

 - `device`: The device on which the tensors should be processed.
 Choose from torch.device("cpu") and torch.device("cuda") (or simply "cpu" or "cuda") or use the Reader's device by default.
-- `calibrate_conf_scores`: Whether to calibrate the temperature for temperature scaling of the confidence scores
+- `calibrate_conf_scores`: Whether to calibrate the temperature for scaling of the confidence scores.

 <a id="farm.FARMReader.eval"></a>